Asia shares cowed by Korea tensions, await Federal Reserve minutes

-Asian share markets got off to a subdued start on Wednesday as simmering tensions on the Korean peninsula supported safe-harbours including the yen and gold.
+Asian share markets were subdued for a second session on Wednesday as simmering tensions on the Korean peninsula supported safe-harbors including the yen, bonds and gold.

-A holiday in the United States and a dearth of major data kept activity muted across Asia, though minutes of the Federal Reserve’s last meeting due later in the day could provide some impetus.
+A holiday in the United States and a dearth of major data kept activity muted, though minutes of the Federal Reserve’s last meeting due later in the day could provide some impetus.

+Among the few releases in Asia was the Caixin/Markit services purchasing managers’ index (PMI) for China which dropped to 51.6 in June, from 52.8 in May.

-MSCI’s broadest index of Asia-Pacific shares outside Japan was off 0.01 per cent, having shed 0.6 per cent on Tuesday when North Korea fired a missile into Japanese waters.
+MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.1 percent, having shed 0.6 percent on Tuesday when North Korea fired a missile into Japanese waters.

-Japan’s Nikkei eased 0.1 per cent, as did South Korea’s main index.
+Japan’s Nikkei eased 0.5 percent, but South Korea’s main index managed to hold steady.

+E-Mini futures for the S&P 500 were barely changed, while yields on 10-year U.S. Treasury notes dipped 3 basis points to 2.32 percent.

 North Korea said it had conducted a test of a newly developed intercontinental ballistic missile that can carry a large and heavy nuclear warhead.